michelp/pgexpanded/README.md

-may be quite expensive to work with, so PostgreSQL provides a way to “expand” the flat format into a representation that is more suited to computation, and then pass that format in-memory between functions of the data type."
+may be quite expensive to work with, so PostgreSQL provides a way to “expand” the flat format into a representation that is more suited to computation, and then pass that format in-memory between functions of the data type."*

 This repository provides a simple, compilable and runnable example expanded data type that can be used as a basis for other extensions.
-By way of trivial example, it shows how to expand and flatten a sparse matrix in Compressed Sparse Row format and provides an example function that does Matrix Multiplication of two expanded matrices.
+By way of trivial example, it shows how to expand and flatten a sparse matrix stored in a simple coordinate format.

-Do not use this matrix multiplication for real!
+This isn't meant to be a useful matrix type!
 It is intentionally simple and inefficient and for illustration purposes only.
 If you want efficient sparse matrix multiplication I suggest you check out [SuiteSparse:GraphBLAS](https://github.com/DrTimothyAldenDavis/GraphBLAS).